-D.1.11 Reporting Requirements
+D.1.11 Reporting Requirement

-A quarterly summary of the information to document the compliance status with Conditions D.1.1 and D.1.2 shall be submitted using the reporting forms located at the end of this permit, or their equivalent, no later than thirty (30) days after the end of the quarter being reported.
+A quarterly summary of the information to document compliance status with Conditions D.1.1(a), (c), (d), and (e) shall be submitted not later than thirty (30) days after the end of the quarter being reported.
 Section C - General Reporting contains the Permittee's obligation with regard to the reporting required by this condition.
 The report submitted by the Permittee does require a certification that meets the requirements of 326 IAC 2-8-5(a)(1) by an "authorized individual" as defined by 326 IAC 2-1.1-1(1).